ArMM1998/Puyo-Sprite-Editor/README.md

-To use, download the sprite_viewer.py
+To use, download the sprite_viewer.py and run it via command prompt.

+It only works on windows so far because of the pywin32 library.

 # Requirements:
 	Python 3.0 or above